2023

 Decision

-We removed the Resilience Meter in favor of a simpler, more calming game summary, reinforcing session completion and participation without assigning evaluative labels.
+We removed the Resilience Meter in favor of a simpler, more calming game summary, reinforcing session completion and participation rather than labeling emotional states.

 Challenge #2